ldynia/workshop-github-copilot-chat/chat/README.md

 Run prompts against `run.py` file

 ```
-@workspace /tests endpoints in recommend and alive methods
+#  Select recommend and alive functions
+@workspace /tests this

 Does the selected code violates SOLID principle from OO programming?
 Refactor
 Implement a decorator to handle errors